revised: 14/09/2025

 Burning logs with low moisture content will ensure that the logs

-Before you can use a log in a fireplace, it should be dried and seasoned.
-Seasoning timber means reducing its moisture content.
-This is done by placing it in the sun for up to 6 months.
+Before you can use a log in a fireplace, it should be dried and seasoned.Seasoning timber means reducing its moisture content.This is done by placing it in the sun for up to 6 months, a slatted log store is perfect.
 During this time, the wood will lose weight, change colour, develop cracks, and become brittle.
 Most commercial firewood is already seasoned, but if it is not, you will need to place your logs in a sunny position for an extended period.

-Here are a few simple tips that will ensure you have access to a plentiful supply of dry logs for the coming winter.
+Here are a few tips that will ensure you have access to a plentiful supply of dry logs for the coming winter.

 Some people store their wood logs inside their home, however, the logs will take up valuable space, may be quite messy, and will present a fire risk.
 Stacked logs can also attract pests who like to make nests in the gaps between logs.

-The best option is usually an outdoor location that is within 30 metres of your home.
-This is close enough that retrieving more firewood isn’t too difficult, but any pests attracted to the wood store are far from your home.
+The best option is usually an outdoor location that is within 30 metres of your home.This is close enough that retrieving more firewood isn’t too difficult, but any pests attracted to the wood store are far from your home.

 The location you choose should be exposed to sunlight to help the logs stay dry, so avoid placing the wood store under a tree.
 You should also choose a location within the backyard that does not flood during heavy rain events.

 It is essential to prevent your logs from touching the ground as it will introduce moisture into the timber.
-Use bricks or wooden palettes to elevate the logs, or install a concrete, asphalt, or gravel floor under the log store.
-Even a tarpaulin can be sufficient for protecting logs from moisture.
+Berkshire log stores, wood stores have a raised base to elevate the logs, or install a concrete, asphalt, or gravel floor under the log store.Even a tarpaulin can be sufficient for protecting logs from moisture.

-If you are purchasing a pre-built woodstore, ensure it has a gap between the ground and the first layer of logs — this will allow air to circulate under the log pile, preventing your logs from rotting.
+If you are purchasing a pre-built wood store, ensure it has a gap between the ground and the first layer of logs — this will allow air to circulate under the log pile, preventing your logs from rotting.

-Log stacks should be about a metre tall and no more than one log-length deep.
+Log stacks should be about a metre or two tall and no more than one log-length deep.
 You can stack each layer of logs in the opposite direction of the next one to maximise airflow.
 If you are stacking the logs in a shed or log store, leave some room between the logs and the walls of the structure.

 Alternatively, you can simply cover your wood piles using a plastic or canvas tarpaulin.
 If you decide to use a tarpaulin, make sure it is secure and will not be moved by strong winds.
 A tarpaulin can also be used with a woodstore if you think the wind may blow rain onto your log piles.